prathameshm22/Indian-Road-Accidents-Analysis/README.md

 # Indian-Road-Accidents-Analysis
-Indian-Road-Accidents-Analysis - Python Collected and Combined data from various sources worked with Pandas , Numpy ,Seaborn, Matplotlib to clean and visualize the data Identified year wise and state wise road total accidents ,total deaths and total injuries with there causes
+- Collected and Combined data from various sources
+- worked with Pandas , Numpy ,Seaborn, Matplotlib to clean and visualize the data
+- Identified year wise and state wise road total accidents ,total deaths and total injuries with there causes